-There are a variety of somatic experiencing techniques available to those in need of trauma therapy.
+There are a variety of somatic experiencing techniques available to those in need of somatic trauma therapy.

 As a form of therapy, somatic experiencing is intended to relieve symptoms of post-traumatic stress disorder (PTSD) through body sensations.
 It can also be used to help people experiencing other trauma-related symptoms and mental conditions.